Lynching of David Wyatt

 David Wyatt was an African-American teacher in Brooklyn, Illinois.
 In June 1903, Wyatt was denied renewal for his teaching certificate by the district superintendent, Charles Hertel.
-After hearing about his denial, Wyatt shot Hertel and was immediately arrested.
+After hearing about his denial, Wyatt shot Hertel and was immediately arrested in Belleville, Illinois.
 While in jail, a mob captured Wyatt, lynched him in the public square, and set his body on fire.

 Background

 After receiving a master's degree from the University of Michigan, David Wyatt moved to Illinois.
 After serving as the principal for black schools in East Carondelet, Wyatt moved to Brooklyn, Illinois.

 The predominantly black town of Brooklyn was considered to be "a safe haven and political powerbase for African Americans in the country and region."
 Here, Wyatt gained recognition as a community activist.
 As an active member in the Afro-American Teachers Association, Wyatt was well respected among the state's teachers as a "race educator".
 Having established himself as a school teacher, Wyatt also started a night-school for adults to address illiteracy in Brooklyn.
 Wyatt's teaching career in the Brooklyn school district spanned ten years until his lynching in 1903.